-Depending on the number of days of your stay and to get to know all the points of interest in Terceira island that I suggest in this article and others, I recommend you hire a car here (affiliate link).
+Depending on the number of days of your stay and to get to know all the points of interest in Terceira island that I suggest in this article and others, I recommend you hire a car here .

 If you don’t want to hire a car or don’t have much time to explore the island, you can choose to book one of the tours that local companies offer.
 Find below some of my suggestions:

-If you don’t have much time to explore the island, then know this is one of the best ways to do it!
-Throughout this tour, you’ll be accompanied by an experienced guide who knows the island and its secrets like few.
-Don’t miss it!
+If you have little time to explore the island, know that this will be one of the best ways to do so!
+During these tours, you will be accompanied by an experienced guide who knows the island and its secrets as few know.

-In this 4-hour long activity, you’ll have the opportunity to explore some of the places mentioned above, located in the outskirts of Angra de Heroísmo.
+During this four-hour activity, you will have the opportunity to explore some of the most beautiful places mentioned in this article.

 How to get to Terceira island

 There aren’t many options to get to Terceira island.
-In fact, you can only get there by taking a plane between this and other islands of the archipelago but also mainland Portugal and some other international destinations.
+In fact, you can only get there by taking a plane from the airline TAP , for example, between this and other islands of the archipelago but also mainland Portugal and some other international destinations.